This article was first published by RNZ

 Even before Sunday was cancelled, Kamo took a step back from her role on the show at the start of the year to better her te reo Māori.
 She grew up in a Christchurch home that was immersed in Māori culture and activism.
 Yet, speaking te reo fluently has so far eluded her.

 Kamo described herself as a “militant Māori teen” when it came to activism.
 Her school offered her the position of deputy head student.
-She declined it because there was a pattern of offering the head student role to Pākehā students and deputy position to Māori.
+She declined it because there was a pattern of offering the head student role to Pākehā students and the deputy position to Māori.

 “I won’t play second fiddle because that puts Māori in a lesser place,” she said, recalling how she felt at the time.

-Following university and a stint hosting a kids show, she wanted to position herself as a journalist who is Māori rather than a Māori journalist.
+Following university and a stint hosting a kids' show, she wanted to position herself as a journalist who is Māori rather than a Māori journalist.
 Part of that was to do a good job in the “dog eat dog” culture at TVNZ and across all news media.

-“When I got to be this journalist, I wanted to just fight for things in general, not have to come in here and feel like I need to keep fighting for things Māori ,” said Kamo, “but that was so sad when I think back to that.”
+“When I got to be this journalist, I wanted to just fight for things in general, not have to come in here and feel like I need to keep fighting for things Māori,” said Kamo, “but that was so sad when I think back to that.”

 Then there was also the incident when former broadcaster and Labour MP Willie Jackson accused Kamo and other prominent journalists of being Māori in face only and lacking a “Māori perspective.”